 Find a trip

-Antarctic Peninsula Holidays
+Antarctic Peninsula Trips

 In the north-west of Antarctica, a piece of land juts out into the Southern Ocean – the Antarctic Peninsula.
 In the summer months (Nov-Feb), the coasts of this finger of land are home to a rich diversity of wildlife including colonies of penguins – surely the most endearing bird on the planet – and other bird life.
 Leopard, Weddell and crabeater seals haul themselves on to beaches to give birth and in krill-rich waters just offshore, humpback, minke and killer whales patrol.